Sark: Oblivious Integrity Without Global State: Design, Implementation and Architecture

 \subsection{Implementation}

-The Sloop blockchain and the USO asset serve as minimal implementations that meet the Sark requirements, demonstrating its approach and concept.
-Sloop can be replaced with other consensus implementations, such as Tendermint, while the USO asset can be modified as needed (as long as it retains the minimum required traits) or integrated with existing solutions (for example GNU Taler with a USO wrapper).
-This versatility is made possible by the design of the three core components of the Sark system: Porter Core, Porter Middleware, and the Client (see Figure \ref{fig:sark_vert}).
+Within Sark, the Sloop blockchain is a minimal implementation that meets the Sark requirements.
+Sloop can be replaced with other consensus implementations, such as Tendermint, while the USO asset can be implemented as needed (as long as it retains the minimum required traits) or integrated with existing solutions (for example GNU Taler with a USO wrapper).
+This versatility is possible due to the modular design of the three core components of Sark: Porter Core, Porter Middleware, and the Client (see Figure \ref{fig:sark_vert}).

 \begin{itemize} \item \textbf{Clients} allow Users to interact with USO assets that they hold.
 These may interact with Porters and optionally public query interfaces for a given ledger. \item \textbf{Porter Core} is a library for the internal operations of Porter, including receiving and aggregating transaction hashes, and sending them to validators. \item \textbf{Porter Middleware} provides the necessary interfaces for Porter Core to interact with validators.
 Porter Middleware for the Sloop case is relatively simple.
-However, complex implementations are possible, for example one that incorporates a Tower ABCI implementation~\cite{tower_abci} to ensure compatibility between Porter Core and Tendermint, or a middleware for Malachite.~\cite{malachite} \end{itemize}
+However, complex implementations are possible, for example one that incorporates a Tower ABCI implementation~\cite{tower_abci} to ensure compatibility between Porter Core and Tendermint, or a middleware for Malachite.~\cite{malachite} \item \textbf{Sloop.} In the default case, it is envisaged that Sark would be run as a consortium system, using a permissioned ledger such as Sloop.
+Sloop does not store a state tree, instead concatenating hashes together to form a chain of root hashes.
+Since Sark has no account-based identity construct, additional data beyond block metadata is not needed.
+This results in a performant ledger implementation with a low overhead in terms of storage requirements, which grow linearly with time as hashes signed by the validator set are added. \end{itemize}

+A Porter, then, is a concrete implementation containing the Porter Core protocol, lifecycle hooks and a server implementation, implemented as custom middleware between Porter Core and any downstream ledgers.

+Since Porters are independent, the nodes scale independently.
+How they choose to externalise their commitments (that is, whether they write to a permissioned ledger such as Sloop, or a public, permissionless ledger such as a Tendermint ledger, or even Ethereum or Bitcoin) is likely to be the greater constraint on time-to-finality.
+Comparative analysis of trie performance can be found in Appendix 1.